Secuoyas-Experience/secuoyas-theme.vim/README.md

-# Secuoyas theme for VIM
+# Secuoyas code theme for VIM

-... star the dance!
+... start the dance!